-18 Chang, Chang, and Kim (2018) also use an inverse optimum approach conditioning Pareto weights on expenditures.
-As a robustness, we have also made weights a function of productivity only and obtained similar results as those reported here.
+$^{^{24}}$ Chang, Chang, and Kim (2018) also use an inverse optimum approach conditioning Pareto weights on expenditures.
+In Section C.6, we consider an alternative formulation of Pareto weights as a function of productivity and obtain similar results.

 Figure 2: Optimal t&T Rates in the Dynamic Model